 While there are several tours that you could book in advance to experience the best of the Golden Circle Iceland itinerary, a self-driving tour at your own pace is equally fun.
 From Reykjavik, it only takes about 4 hours to reach your destination.
 Get started on this 300 km road trip that covers many landmarks across the Golden Circle, especially if you are planning a one-day layover.

-This one-day itinerary we have put together could also be used as the Golden Circle Driving itinerary.
 We have carefully chosen all the breathtaking spots that must not be missed.
 Honestly, you may think driving in Iceland could be a difficult and challenging task, but we think otherwise.
 The Golden Circle route is exceptionally well maintained.
 During summers though, you may experience traffic on the route, and so, it is always recommended you start early to reach your destination.
+If you are traveling in the winter, explore ourwinter guide to the Golden Circle.
 Find the right place to rent a car and set out on a very fulfilling journey to check off the Golden Circle from your travel bucket list.

 What Is the Golden Circle?